MenuDocs/erela.js-spotify/README.md

 </div>

 > <h2>Note:</h2>
-> This uses modified code from <https://github.com/takomst/spotilink> to work directly with Erela.JS as a plugin.
+> This uses modified code from [takomst/spotilink](https://github.com/takomst/spotilink 'spotilink') to work directly with Erela.JS as a plugin.

 This a plugin for Erela.JS to allow the use of Spotify, it uses direct URL's being tracks, albums, and playlists.